Cerest/IQTMaterials/Module 2: Basic OOP.md

 5. Implement the CompareTo method in the Shape class.
 This will implement the IComparable<IShape> interface.
 6. Compile the application.
 The application should compile.
 7. Do the following for the Circle, Triangle, and Rectangle classes:
-a.
-Have the classes inherit from the Shape abstract class.
+	1. Have the classes inherit from the Shape abstract class.
-b.
-Remove the Equals and CompareTo methods.
+	1. Remove the Equals and CompareTo methods.
-c.
-Have the GetArea function override the abstract declaration.
+	1. Have the GetArea function override the abstract declaration.
 8. Compile and run.
 The application’s output shall be identical to the previous section’s output.